 Due to the elevation and location, Bajos del Toro is known as a rainy town.
 It does experience the typical tropical seasons of dry and rainy but it can rain in this area even in January so make sure you come prepared.

-The best months to visit are February – April (the driest).
+The best months to visit are February – April (usually the driest).
 We visited end of June and unfortunately visited right when it started getting very rainy in the area.
 It poured at night, was super cloudy and drizzling in the mornings and started raining again in the afternoons.
 We managed to get a few hours of no rain during the day for our 3 days there.

 Where to Stay in Bajos del Toro